Falkensteen: 18th century

+Just Ludvigsen and his family

-In 1774, Antvorskov and Pebringegaard was acquired by Georg Ditlev Frederik Köes.
+In 1774, Antvorskov and Pebringegaard were acquired by Georg Ditlev Frederik Köes.
 He renamed Pebringegaard Falkensteen after his wife, Anna Mathea Falck.
 Koës was originally from Preussia but had later moved to Copenhagen where he established a lottery (tallotteriet).

 In 1794, Koës chose to sell his Danish estates to Magnus von Dernath.
 In 1799, he sold Falkensteen to Constantin Brun, a wealthy merchant from Copenhagen.

 19th century

 In 1806, Brun sold the estate to Adam Wilhelm Hauch and Marcus Frederik Voigt.

 In 1809 it was acquired by Marcus Bech.
 In 1811, he sold it to professor of law at the University of Copenhagen Johan Frederik Vilhelm Schlegel who next year ceded it to Ludvig Manthey in exchange for Søllerødgaard in Søllerød north of Copenhagen.
 Manthey had recently given up his positions as director of the Royal Porcelain Manufactory and manager of Ørholm and Brede Works.
 He kept the estate until his death in 1842 and was buried in the local Gerlev Cemetery.

 Falkensteen was then acquired by Lars Trolle, who in 1846 ceded it to Peter Adolf Henrik Stampe.
 In 1852, Falkensteen was acquired by Jacob Jacobsen.